A relationship may not complete you, but you can definitely complete the cells in Excel with AutoFill.

 Frequently Asked Questions

-Why is the AutoFill feature not functioning in Excel?
+Why the AutoFill feature isn’t functioning in Microsoft Excel?

 The AutoFill option isn’t functioning because it’s disabled from the settings.